2001 Italian Grand Prix: After the race

 Brawn insisted the reason Ferrari opted for a two-stop strategy was to defeat Williams tactically on the high-speed circuit, adding: "We'd been trounced at Hockenheim, and I didn't really see the point in following a couple of ultra-quick BMWs down the straight."
 Jean Todt, Ferrari team principal, admitted that the refuelling rig issue at Barrichello's first pit stop possibly lost the driver the opportunity to win the race.
 De La Rosa said that his fifth-position finish gave his Jaguar team better morale, "The past few races haven't been very good and I am just delighted for everybody in the team.
 Everything went like clockwork today.
 The Jaguar R2 felt very well balanced throughout and I didn't suffer from any problems."
 Button said that he was sorry to have collided with Trulli on the race's opening lap.

-The result allowed Michael Schumacher to extend his lead in the Drivers' Championship to 50 points over Coulthard.
-Barrichello's second-place finish allowed him to narrow the gap to Coulthard to be three points behind.
+The result allowed Michael Schumacher to extend his lead in the World Drivers' Championship to 50 championship points over Coulthard.
+Barrichello's second-place finish allowed him to narrow the gap to Coulthard to be three championship points behind.
 Ralf Schumacher remained in fourth position, while Montoya's victory promoted him to fifth.
-Ferrari remained in the lead of the Constructors' Championship with an 80-point advantage over McLaren, who's points advantage over Williams had reduced to eight points.
+Ferrari remained in the lead of the World Constructors' Championship with an 80-point advantage over McLaren, whose championship points advantage over Williams had reduced to eight championship points.
 Sauber maintained fourth place, while BAR took over fifth position.